Mukhmas: Ottoman era

 Mukhmas was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 it appeared in the tax registers as being in the nahiya of Al-Quds in the liwa of Al-Quds under the name of Mihmas.
 It had a population of 24 household; who were all Muslims.
 They paid a fixed Ziamet tax-rate of 33.3% on agricultural products, including wheat, barley, olive trees, fruit trees, goats and beehives, in addition to occasional revenues; a total of 2,200 akçe.

 In 1838, it was noted as a Muslim village, Mukhmas, located in the area immediately north of Jerusalem.

 In 1863, Victor Guérin observed a great number of sizeable antique stones in the modern houses.
 About thirty cisterns and silos dug in the rock also dated back to antiquity.
 An Ottoman village list of about 1870 showed that Muchmas had 36 houses and a population of 120, though the population count included only men.

+Clermont-Ganneau visited Mukhmas in 1873 and documented the local funeral traditions.
+He also mentioned a local maqam named Sultan Ibrahim, alongside rock-cut tombs, irregularly shaped caves, and remnants of hewn stones and sculptures.